Mary Leng

 Mary Leng is a British philosopher specialising in the philosophy of mathematics and philosophy of science.
 She is a professor at the University of York.

 Career

 Leng studied as an undergraduate at Balliol College, University of Oxford and as postgraduate student at the University of Toronto.
-She worked at the University of Cambridge from 2002-06, and then the University of Liverpool from 2006-11.
+She worked at the University of Cambridge from 2002 to 2006, and then the University of Liverpool from 2006 to 2011.
 In 2007, she co-edited a collection called Mathematical Knowledge with Alexander Paseau and Michael Potter, which was published by Oxford University Press, and, in 2010, she published a monograph called Mathematics and Reality, again with Oxford University Press.
 In Mathematics and Reality, Leng defends mathematical fictionalism.
 Leng joined the University of York in 2012, where she is now a professor.